-To celebrate Railway 200 we’ve raided the archives to bring you our top historical facts from stations across Devon and Cornwall.
+To celebrate Railway 200 we’ve raided the archives to bring you our top historical true stories from stations across Devon and Cornwall.
 Enjoy!

-Guano (bird droppings) was once big business on Topsham Quay's lost branch line
+Guano (bird droppings) was big business on Topsham Quay's lost branch line.

 When the St Ives Bay Line opened in 1877, GWR decided the attractive cove needed a better name - and it stuck!